Despite a product team having access to an an accessibility assessment, there has been little to no action on solving issues.

-Remediation isn’t fun.
-Teams will almost always prioritize adding new features over fixing old bugs.
+Remediation isn’t seen as valuable work.
+The team almost always prioritizes new features over fixing old bugs.

 Use leadership to set boundaries and hold teams accountable based on your reports.

 Report progress to leadership

 Every product should have a compliance target.
 If the product isn’t meeting that target, it should be quantifiable and reportable to leadership.

 Report early and often so that if escalation becomes necessary, your leadership team isn’t caught off guard.

 Remember: behind each “issue” is a person that isn’t getting the support they need to do something about the problem.